EBIO5460Fall2024/class-materials/00_fundamental_algorithms.md

-## Likelihood inference algorithm (general)
+## Likelihood inference (general)

 Type: inference

 Likelihood ratio of model 2 to model 1

 $$
 \begin{flalign}
 \frac{P(y|\theta_2)}{P(y|\theta_1} &&
 \end{flalign}
 $$

 ```
 for each pair of models in a set